 Video: How often should I use keywords on a page?

-1st we write copy that is long enough to naturally works our keywords in.
-When writing copy for a webpage you want to your copy to sound natural, conversational.
+1st we write copy that is long enough to naturally work our keywords in.
+When writing copy for a web page you want your copy to sound natural, conversational.
 I would never say in a conversation – my blue shoes are my favorite blue shoes of all the blue shoes in the entire world!

 Synonyms and Variations